 Our New York City wrongful death attorneys have experience handling a wide variety of cases involving wrongful death.
 No matter how your family member died, if another person or a company was at fault for their death, our lawyers will work tirelessly to make sure the at fault party is held responsible to the full extent of the law.

 CAR AND TRUCK ACCIDENTS WITH FATALITIES

-Our New York City and Westchester attorneys have handled numerous cases involving fatal car crashes.If your loved one died as a result of a car or truck accident, their beneficiaries are entitled to compensation.
-When a sudden and unexpected loss occurs, there are so many questions that loved ones ususally have.
+Our New York City and Westchester accident fatality attorneys have handled numerous cases involving fatal car crashes.If your loved one died as a result of a car or truck accident, their beneficiaries are entitled to compensation.
+When a sudden and unexpected loss occurs, there are so many questions that loved ones usually have.
 Who is going to pay for the funeral costs?
 How am I going to handle all of these issues?
 New York law is complicated and you need an attorney with experience in handling fatal car crash cases.